Quited1/The-Uncursed_Reforge/README.md

-# The Cursed Faint - Terms of Use and Policies
+# The Uncursed - Terms of Use and Policies

-**Welcome to The Cursed Faint Wiki!**
+**Welcome to The Uncursed Wiki!**
 Please read these Terms of Use and Policies carefully before using this website or any related content.

 ---

 ## 1. Acceptance of Terms

-By accessing and using this website ("The Cursed Faint Wiki"), you agree to be bound by these Terms of Use and Policies.
+By accessing and using this website ("The Uncursed Wiki"), you agree to be bound by these Terms of Use and Policies.
 If you do not agree with any part of these terms, please do not use this website.

 ---